specsolutions/specsync-for-tfs-documentation/important-concepts/how-to-publish-test-results-from-pipelines-using-the-vstest-task.md

 Unfortunately the VSTest task does not provide an option to disable test result publishing (the *.NET Core Task* does have such option).
 So if the duplicated test result reporting causes a problem for you, you can choose from the following options:

 1. Use the *.NET Core Task* instead to run the tests.
+See [How to use SpecSync from build or release pipeline](synchronizing-test-cases-from-build.md) guide for details.
 2. Recommended: Instead of the VSTest task, use the identical [Visual Studio Test for SpecSync Task (`VsTestForSpecSync`)](how-to-use-the-pipeline-tasks.md).
 This task is based on the VSTest task and has been extended with an option to disable test result publishing.
 In order to use this task, you need to install the [*SpecSync Tools* Azure DevOps Extension](https://marketplace.visualstudio.com/items?itemName=SpecSolutions.specsync-tools&targetId=3063ff79-1c38-4e95-ba9c-795b1d1eb32e).
 You can find more information about the extension in the [How to use the SpecSync Azure DevOps pipeline tasks](how-to-use-the-pipeline-tasks.md) guide.
 3. Disable build pipeline association for the test results published by SpecSync by specifying an additional `--disablePipelineAssociation` option.
 Please note that if you choose this option, the pipeline execution cannot be tracked from the published test results.
 You can add the build number as a comment for the test results though using the `--testResultComment` option.